salina/salina/README.markdown

 * Django 1.1
 * MySQL
 * Python Extensions
-  - MySQLdb
+  - mysqldb
-  - Markdown
+  - markdown
-  - South
+  - bible

 We're planning on using DreamHost to host the site (they offer [free hosting][FreeHosting] for non profits!), so this article on [setting up Django with DreamHost][DreamHostDjango] will likely be useful.